- Practice Areas

 Sexual abuse should never happen under any circumstances.
 Priest sexual abuse, however, has an added layer of betrayal and outrage due to the nature of a priest’s position in the church.
 A priest is a spiritual leader who is trusted and relied upon by members of the congregation for spiritual support and guidance.
 To think that a priest is capable of committing crimes against children is unthinkable, and yet, it is a reality for thousands of victims.

-If you or your child has suffered sexual abuse or assault by a priest or another member of the clergy in Kansas, the lawyers at DRZ Law can hold those responsible for the crime – including those who covered it up – accountable.
+If you or your child has suffered sexual abuse or assault by a member of a religious institution, our Kansas priest sexual abuse lawyers at DRZ Law can hold those responsible for the crime – including those who covered it up – accountable.
 We can help you fight for justice against the priest and a religious institution that failed to protect the children within its care.
 Speak to an attorney today in a free and private consultation.
 You may be entitled to financial compensation.

 Sexual abuse by definition in Kansas is sexual contact with someone who has not given their consent or who is incapable of doing so.
 The age of consent in Kansas is 16, meaning anyone less than 16 years old cannot lawfully consent to sexual activity.
 Priest sexual abuse specifically refers to sexual assault, violence, rape or other sex crimes committed by an ordained minister of the Catholic, Orthodox or Anglican Church.
 Priest sexual abuse can also refer more broadly to abuse by any religious leader authorized to perform sacred rituals.